An identity in distribution between full-space and half-space log-gamma polymers: Introduction and main results

 \subsection{An identity in distribution}

-Our main result is an identity in distribution between the partition function of a full-space log-gamma polymer and the partition function of a trapezoidal log-gamma polymer.
+Our main result is an identity in distribution between the full-space point-to-point log-gamma polymer partition function and the trapezoidal point-to-line log-gamma polymer partition function.
 The identity holds when weights depend on the same two families of inhomogeneity parameters.
 We make this parametrization explicit now.

 \begin{definition} Suppose that $n\geq 1,m\geq 0$ are two integers and that $\alpha_{\circ}$, $\bsb{\alpha}=(\alpha_1,\dots,\alpha_n)$ and $\bsb{\beta}=(\beta_1,\dots,\beta_m)$ satisfy $\alpha_{i}+\alpha_{\circ}>0$ for all $1\leq i\leq n$, $\alpha_{i}+\alpha_j>0$ for all $1\leq i, j\leq n$ and $\alpha_i+\beta_k>0$ for all $1\leq i\leq n, 1\leq k\leq m$.